flameskyofficial/FlameSky/README.md

 Developer: [FlameSky Contributors](https://github.com/flameskyofficial/FlameSky/graphs/contributors)

 The FlameSky web browser is developed by the contributors to FlameSky (those who commit code after FlameSky was forked from SharpBrowser) - The project's website is www.flamesky.weebly.com .
 FlameSky capitalizes on the power of CefSharp and the simple UI of winforms to make a browser that is powerful, and loads fast.
-Anyone can contribute to this project regardless of experience.
-However, the maintainers will be selective in publishing official builds because faulty builds can bring bad press to this project - and in this way, to us developers.

-The FlameSky project's goals are:
-1. Create a browser that is advanced, and meets modern standards
-2. A swiss army knife like browser.
-3. Create a browser which will be have solutions to the needs other browsers do not meet.
-4. A browser that is well equipped with useful tools which will help users.
-5. A browser which is user-centric.
-6. A browser which will be useful and trustworthy that it can be confidently used by users as their main web browser.
-7. To help hobbyists/beginning/progessional programmers an experience, they can be proud of.